-Durham, NC —SFW Chief Marketing Officer, Matt King, and EVP Director Accounts, David Geren, provided their perspective on the Lowe’s/Craftsman brand licensing agreement, and implications for the home improvement category at the annual meeting of the Hardware Marketing Council on May 30.
+Durham, NC —Sales Factory Chief Marketing Officer, Matt King, and EVP Director Accounts, David Geren, provided their perspective on the Lowe’s/Craftsman brand licensing agreement, and implications for the home improvement category at the annual meeting of the Hardware Marketing Council on May 30.

 “Craftsman is a fascinating brand with such a great heritage associated with Sears,” said King.
 “The question now is whether that selling power will remain intact in an entirely different retail environment.
 Lowe’s is certainly banking on it.”